LIEUTENANT- COLONEL JOHNNY STEWART

 In April 2010, Tim was awarded The Queen’s Award for Enterprise Promotion.

 Tim was appointed as a Deputy Lieutenant for Clackmannanshire in 2017.

 John MacPherson was born in Alloa in 1950.
 He was educated locally at what was then Forebraes High School and thereafter at Falkirk College of Technology.
 He took up employment thereafter in the town.
 He operated a mini grocery store from premises in Medwyn Place from which he, along with son Barry, developed Alloa Hire Centre.
 The business expanded rapidly and moved to premises in Tullibody where it still trades to this day, after over 30 years of successful endeavour.

-John has taken more of a back seat in the business in recent years, but continues to be involved in the business of the town through Rotary and is currently (March 2018) the President of Alloa Burns Club.
+John has taken more of a back seat in the business in recent years, but continues to be involved in the business of the town through Rotary and was, in 2018, the President of Alloa Burns Club.
 John has a passion for music and is an extremely fine singer and player of the guitar, regularly giving performances at Burns Suppers and beyond.
 He enjoys cycling and being outdoors.
 He is married to Maureen and has a son and a daughter and several grandchildren on whom he dotes.

 Margaret has been a Deputy Lieutenant for Clackmannanshire since September 2014.
 She very much enjoys keeping active in her retirement and holds other volunteer positions in addition to this as Chairperson of Clackmannanshire CAB and is a director of the Bowden Trust and Reach Out with Arts in Mind.

 Margaret served 15 years as a Councillor on Clackmannan District Council and thereafter Clackmannanshire Council.
 During her time there she held various posts including Vice Chairperson of Housing, Deputy Provost, Education Convenor and the last four years as Leader of the Council.